Stealing Time

-The film had its national premier on June 17, 2001 at the Harvard Exit theater during the Seattle International Film Festival under the title Rennie's Landing.
+The film had its national premiere on June 17, 2001 at the Seattle International Film Festival.

 Plot

 The movie starts off with a voice over by Alec of events later in the movie, asking "Why do we make the decisions we make?"
 It then cuts to a year before, when the main characters are still at college in Eugene, Oregon.
 Alec's in the Administration and Records Office at his college where he argues with a clerk about a credit that is apparently missing from his transcript.
 Despite the fact that he is clearly one credit short of graduating, after four hours Alec convinces the college that he indeed has the credit and is set to graduate.
 The four of them have to move out of their apartment and proceed to work book buy back day, an event at college that lets students buy and sell used textbooks.
 The movie shows them repeatedly stealing some of the books and then selling them back to the book buyer in a smooth and elegant manner, as though they have done this many times.
 They also visit their favorite bar, Rennie's Landing, one last time.
 Casey asks Sam at one point why nothing has ever happened between the two of them, but she brushes him off and just tells him "don't."

 The movie then picks up a year after they have graduated from college.
 Alec, the main character, is working as the secretary for a producer who he hates.
 Sam is in a dead end relationship and working at a Mexican restaurant in Salt Lake City, Utah.
 Casey is working as a coach for a girls' soccer team.
 Trevor is trying to become an actor, and working as stage crew for movies.

 Sam tells her boyfriend that she got the social service job she always wanted, but her boyfriend isn't quite as thrilled.
 He has also spent most of their money without her knowing.
 Consequently, Casey was coming to visit as this happens and he and Sam leave to visit Alec and Trevor, who are now roommates.
 During the visit, Alec is diagnosed with a brain tumor, a fact that he conceals from his friends.
 Casey reconnects with a woman he used to date and who had had his baby without his support.
 Upon learning that the child died before his fifth birthday, Casey visits the child's grave and says that he's more responsible than he used to be, and he's ready to be a father now.